Anindra123/PasswordManagementApp/README.md

 - ✔️ Allow user to sign in to their master account
 - ✔️ Allow user to store password
 - ✔️ Allow user to view password
-- ⚒️ Allow user to update password
+- ✔️ Allow user to update password
 - ✔️ Allow user to delete password
 - Release MVP

+⚡ Extra features added :
+- Forgot password request with email verification
+- Update user account (only thier first name and last name)
+- View user account info

 </details>